Tomuos/100DaysOfCode/README.md

 🔗 https://codeburst.io/making-a-calculator-with-basic-html-css-and-javascript-part-1-1e4288f0bea1 this is where i started but I will probably be looking elsewhere for more help.

-🎵 - no tunes tonight ha tomorrow i promise
+🎵 - no tunes tonight ha tomorrow I promise